All Episodes

 Why should I have to buy my own health care?

-Pretty soon I made a joke about it yesterday, but we're going to move on to what's called income insurance.
+Pretty soon, I made a joke about it yesterday, but we're going to move on to what's called income insurance.

 We're going to have income insurance.

-Why didn't the company buy your automobile your home owner's insurance or whatever?
+Why didn't the company buy your automobile, your home owner's insurance or whatever?

 Why didn't the company buy that?

-Why's the company buy the only reason is because you've thought it's always been done that way, started back at World War II.
+The only reason is because you've thought it's always been done that way, started back at World War II.

-Let's go to uh Raleigh and Jim.
+Let's go to Raleigh and Jim.

 You're next on the program, sir.